 If you have been diagnosed with thyroid problems chances are you’re not entirely sure where your thyroid gland is, let alone what it does.
-Thyroid is a small butterfly shaped gland located in the lower part of the neck, below the Adam’s apple.
+The thyroid is a small butterfly-shaped gland located in the lower part of the neck, below Adam’s apple.

-The size of this gland could easily fool you into underestimating the importance of thyroid to you and your health.
-This wonder gland takes care of the function of each cell, tissue, organ from muscle, bones, skin to digestive tract, brain, heart and more.
-Thyroid gland also controls how your body’s cells produce energy from food.
+The size of this gland could easily fool you into underestimating the importance of the thyroid to you and your health.
+This wonder gland takes care of the function of each cell, tissue, organ from muscle, bones, skin to the digestive tract, brain, heart and more.
+The thyroid gland also controls how your body’s cells produce energy from food.
 This process is called metabolism.
-Your metabolism also has an effect on body’s temperature, functioning of brain, heartbeat and how well you burn calories.
+Your metabolism also has an effect on the body’s temperature, functioning of the brain, heartbeat and how well you burn calories.

-Thyroid gland uses iodine to produce thyroid hormones T3 and T4.
+The thyroid gland uses iodine to produce thyroid hormones T3 and T4.
 If you do not have enough thyroid hormones, your body processes slow down, making your metabolism sluggish.
-Hypothyroidism is a condition in which the body lacks sufficient thyroid hormones to keep body running normally.
-Since these hormones run the metabolism, people with this condition have symptoms associated with slow metabolism.
+Hypothyroidism is a condition in which the body lacks sufficient thyroid hormones to keep the body running normally.
+Since these hormones run the metabolism, people with this condition have symptoms associated with a slow metabolism.

-Thyroid gland takes orders from pituitary gland located in the brain.
-Pituitary gland is smaller than the thyroid gland and known as master gland because it controls all the glands of endocrine system.
-Pituitary gland signals thyroid gland telling it how much more or less thyroid hormones are to be made.
-These messages come in form of thyroid stimulating hormone (TSH).
-TSH levels adjusts itself as per needs of the body.
-This network of communication is highly efficient with thyroid gland producing just the right amount of hormone to keep your system running smoothly.
+The thyroid gland takes orders from the pituitary gland located in the brain.
+The pituitary gland is smaller than the thyroid gland and known as the master gland because it controls all the glands of the endocrine system.
+The pituitary gland signals thyroid gland telling it how much more or fewer thyroid hormones are to be made.
+These messages come in form of thyroid-stimulating hormone (TSH).
+TSH levels adjust themselves as per the needs of the body.
+This network of communication is highly efficient with the thyroid gland producing just the right amount of hormone to keep your system running smoothly.

 Here are some major causes from most to the least common due to which thyroid production is affected.

-2. Thyroiditis: It means swelling or inflammation of thyroid gland due to viral infection or an autoimmune attack.
-This inflammation does not allow thyroid gland to function adequately and makes thyroid dump its whole supply of stored hormones into the blood at once, causes brief periods of hyperthyroidism / overactive thyroid and then thyroid becomes underactive i.e Hypothyroidism.
+2. Thyroiditis: It means swelling or inflammation of the thyroid gland due to viral infection or an autoimmune attack.
+This inflammation does not allow the thyroid gland to function adequately and makes the thyroid dump its whole supply of stored hormones into the blood at once, causes brief periods of hyperthyroidism / overactive thyroid and then the thyroid becomes underactive i.e Hypothyroidism.

-6. Medicines: Certain medicines obstruct thyroid gland to function normally affecting its hormone production.
-This drugs are likely to trigger hypothyroidism in patients who have a genetic tendency to autoimmune thyroid disease.
+6. Medicines: Certain medicines obstruct the thyroid gland to function normally affecting its hormone production.
+These drugs are likely to trigger hypothyroidism in patients who have a genetic tendency to autoimmune thyroid disease.

 7. Too much or too little iodine.
-Thyroid gland makes thyroid hormones by picking up iodine from the blood.
-Iodine is obtaining from food we eat.
+The thyroid gland makes thyroid hormones by picking up iodine from the blood.
+Iodine is obtaining from the food we eat.
 Keeping thyroid hormone production in balance requires the right amount of iodine.
 Taking in too much iodine can cause or worsen hypothyroidism.

 Hypothyroidism is more common nowadays and affecting at a young age than you would believe.
 Millions of people are currently hypothyroid and don’t know it.

-It seldom causes symptoms in early stages, but overtime, untreated hypothyroidism can cause a number of health problems such as obesity, joint pain, infertility and heart disease, if untreated.
+It seldom causes symptoms in the early stages, but over time, untreated hypothyroidism can cause a number of health problems such as obesity, joint pain, infertility and heart disease, if untreated.